MGXlab/Viral-Metagenomics-2021/_episodes/07-Re-assembly.md

 Open `4_re-assembly/corr_scaffolds_to_reass.txt` to inspect the results.
 Each line represents an alignment between a binned scaffold (or **query**, first column) and a re-assembled scaffold from the database (or **subject**, second column).
 Interesting columns to look at are the **%similarity** (column 3), **alignment length** (column 4), **evalue** (column 11) or **bitscore** (column 12).

-If everything went well, you should see that one of re-assembled scaffolds contains most of the scaffolds of the bin.
+If everything went well, you should see that one of re-assembled scaffolds is around ~96Kb and contains most of the scaffolds of our bin.
+Open the FASTA file, look for that scaffold and Blast it online.

+Congratulations, you just rediscovered the crAssphage :)

 {% include links.md %}